 We also go to a coral reef, where we can observe corals, crustaceans and fish.
 Snorkeling equipment is available on the boat.

 For those who want to swim in the crystal turquoise waters of the Caribbean sea, there will be an opportunity to visit the natural pool, where you can not only admire the amazing color of the sea, but also take beautiful photos and have a refreshing drink.

 Then we go by boat to the village of Punta Allen, where we have lunch prepared from local ingredients.
 For an additional fee, it is also possible to try fresh seafood – grilled craw fish and shrimp ceviche.

 What to take with you?

 Bathing suit • towel • sun protection • mosquito repellent • camera • underwater camera • binoculars • a good waterproof case for your cell phone • extra snacks.

-Please note: This trip is not recommended for pregnant women and people who have problems with the spine.
+Please note: This tour is not recommended for pregnant women or people with back problems.